alt-react/Active-Directory-Home-Lab/README.md

 ## Objectives

 > [!NOTE]
-> To document the entire process of setting up a home lab to be used to gain experience while doing hands-on cyber security portfolio projects.
+> To document the entire process of setting up a home lab to be used to gain hands-on cyber security project experience that will be added to my portfolio.
 >
 > This repository will be updated in real-time as I progress through this project, so star it if you want to follow along.